PaaS vs KaaS: What's the difference, and when does it matter?

 As another attendee of the webinar pointed out, OpenShift's original motivations were to provide easy access to CI/CD and Software Defined Networking; Kubernetes was an afterthought.
 (In fact early versions of OpenShift didn't use it at all.)

 I've been told that OpenShift 4 is more KaaS-like, which I assume means that it can deploy an independant Kubernetes cluster for you to use, but I've been unable to verify that through the documentation, and OpenShift Online still uses version 3.
 (If someone has more information on this issue, I'd love to hear it.)

-That all depends on how you're defining each.
+In terms of adoption, do we see more KaaS compared to PaaS?That all depends on how you're defining each.
 KaaS is definitely going to take off in the next few years, particularly as Edge Computing becomes more important and the need for deploying multiple clusters becomes impossible to ignore.
 That said, however, many KaaSes also include application catalogs, so while the function of PaaS will continue to be important, it's possible that stand-alone PaaSes themselves might begin to fall by the wayside.

-Let's get straight where KaaS fits in in the "provisioning" world.
+Does KaaS provision nodes across a cluster or even multiple pods in a node?Let's get straight where KaaS fits in in the "provisioning" world.
 KaaS provisions the actual Kubernetes cluster, and not individual pods.
 For example, if I were using Mirantis KaaS, I might define 5 servers to be used, and then specify that I want 3 control nodes and 2 worker nodes, which would then be spread across those 5 machines.

 Once the cluster itself had been provisioned, I could then deploy my pods on those Kubernetes nodes, but that's independent of the KaaS.